 How to Clean a Food Processor

 A food processor is a great help in the kitchen.
 However, it could be a little tricky to wash.
 You need to make sure that it is properly cleaned to avoid cross-contamination.
-Here’s how you can do it:
+Here’s how to do it:

 1. Disassemble the food processor.
 Remove the top, pusher unit, blades and take out the bowl.
 Everything needs to be separated to make sure that there will be no food residue at the end of the cleaning process.

 2. The blade should be washed first after every use to keep it sharp.
-This can also prevent food from drying in the crevices of the blade.
+This prevents food from drying in the crevices of the blade.
 Gently scrub it with a pad and a soap.
 Then let it dry with a dish towel.
 You can also use nylon brushes to clean the blade and a little wire brush for the tube.

 3. After washing the blades, wash the removable parts in warm water and mild dish soap.
 You can also let it soak for a while before scrubbing them.
 Avoid using abrasive cleaners or pads that may damage the parts.
 You can also place them (except the metal blades) on the top rack of the dishwasher.
 If your processor is smelly, soak the parts in a mixture of baking soda and water with a 1-to-1 ratio to absorb the odors.
 Rinse it thoroughly after soaking for 10 to 15 minutes.